Courtesy: AUN News

 Challenges in Traditional Diplomacy

-The need for cyber diplomacy became abundantly clear during 2011’s Arab Spring revolutions when social media networks, like Facebook and Twitter, played an instrumental role in bringing together pro-democracy activists -sometimes with just one tweet or post.
+The need for cyber diplomacy became abundantly clear during 2011’s Arab Spring revolutions when social media networks, like Facebook and Twitter played an instrumental role in bringing together pro-democracy activists -sometimes with just one tweet or post.
 A key leader of Egypt’s revolution against Hosni Mubarak used his cell phone to call for support from friends in the region before meeting in person with them.
 These events have helped reshape international relations and have led to many governments recognizing the necessity of using cyberspace as an important diplomatic tool.

 Despite these developments, there are still challenges to be faced.
-Many governments maintain strict control over internet usage within their borders while others censor free speech online, making it difficult to create any sense of unity between nations that use such different methods.
+Many governments maintain strict control over internet usage within their borders.
+In contrast, others censor free speech online, making it difficult to create any sense of unity between nations that use such different methods.
 There is also concern over whether there should be limits on what type of information can be shared online due to the possibility of offensive or disturbing content.
 Political and religious dissent is forbidden in some countries, such as China, and political and religious conflict is forbidden, so these conversations cannot happen in cyberspace.

 Countries like Turkey have created laws that block content associated with Kurds and other minorities from reaching citizens’ screens because of fears about separatism.
 Another issue facing Cyber-diplomacy is whether cyber security issues are dealt with adequately by national authorities.
 The WikiLeaks scandal highlighted how dangerous it could be if sensitive data were released without protection or encryption on the web by hacker groups or rogue states seeking to embarrass opponents by leaking classified material.
 It remains unclear if officials can guarantee this will never happen again.